Epicurean paradox: The paradox

+By way of these hypotheses, Epicurus concludes that God both can and wills; but since both God and evil exist, God does not care about evil, and therefore does not care about man.

 God in Epicureanism

-Epicurus was not an atheist, although he rejected the idea of a god concerned with human affairs; followers of Epicureanism denied the idea that there was no god.
-While the conception of a supreme, happy and blessed god was the most popular during his time, Epicurus rejected such a notion, as he considered it too heavy a burden for a god to have to worry about all the problems in the world.
-For this reason, Epicureanism postulates that gods would not have any special affection for human beings and would not know of their existence, serving only as moral ideals that humanity could try to get closer to.
-Epicurus came to the conclusion that the gods could not be concerned with the well-being of humanity through observing the problem of evil; that is, the presence of suffering on earth.
+Epicurus was not an atheist, as he believed in the existence of the gods.
+He did, however, categorically reject the existence of a god concerned with human affairs.
+After him, those within the school he founded, Epicureanism, continued to reject the central tenet of atheism, i.e., the belief that no god exists.
+While the conception of a supreme, happy, and blessed god was popular among contemporaries, religious believers and philosophers alike, Epicurus rejected the conception.
+He reasoned that divine concern over the many examples of worldly suffering presented too odious and lowly a burden for a god.
+As such, his philosophical school argues that gods could not be expected to entertain special affection for human beings.
+Indeed, they may not even be aware of human existence.
+The relationship between the human and the divine lies in the mere existence of the gods as moral exemplars, which humans should seek to imitate.
+Epicurus and his school consistently argued that the gods could not be concerned with the well-being of humanity given the problem of evil; that is, the self-evident presence of suffering on earth.

 Attribution and variations

 Carneades could be the true author of the paradox attributed to Epicurus.

-There is no text by Epicurus that confirms his authorship of the argument.
-Therefore, although it was popular with the skeptical school of Greek philosophy, it is possible that Epicurus' paradox was wrongly attributed to him by Lactantius who, from his Christian perspective, while attacking the problem proposed by the Greek, would have considered him an atheist.
+There is no text by Epicurus confirming his authorship of the argument.
+Therefore, although popular with the skeptical school of Greek philosophy, it is possible that Epicurus' paradox was wrongly attributed to him by Lactantius.
+The latter wrote from a Christian perspective, and so would have considered Epicurus an atheist, regardless of his historical views, when addressing the paradox proposed by the Greek.
 German scholar Reinhold F. Glei believes that the theodicy argument is from a non-Epicurean or anti-Epicurean academic source.
 The oldest preserved version of this trilemma appears in the writings of the skeptic Sextus Empiricus.

-Charles Bray, in his book The Philosophy of Necessity of 1863, quotes Epicurus without mentioning his source as the author of the following excerpt:
+Charles Bray, in his 1863 book The Philosophy of Necessity, quotes Epicurus without mentioning his source as the author of the following excerpt:

 Would God be willing to prevent evil but unable?
 Therefore he is not omnipotent.
 Would he be capable, but without desire?
 So he is malevolent.
 Would he be both capable and willing?
 So why is there evil?

 N. A. Nicholson, in his Philosophical Papers of 1864, attributes "the famous inquiries" to Epicurus, using words previously phrased by Hume.
 Hume's phrase occurs in the tenth book of his acclaimed Dialogues Concerning Natural Religion, published posthumously in 1779.
 The character Philo begins his speech by saying "Epicurus' ancient questions remain unanswered".
 Hume's quote comes from Pierre Bayle's influential Dictionnaire Historique et Critique, which quotes Lactantius attributing the questions to Epicurus.
 This attribution occurs in chapter 13 of Lactantius's De Ira Dei, which provides no sources.